How to Avoid Plagiarism: 5 Top Tips & 4 AI Best Practices

 What is Plagiarism?

-Self-Plagiarism: passing off your own previously published work or research as new or original and without acknowledgment or citation.
+2. Self-Plagiarism: reusing your own previous work as if it were new without permission, acknowledgment, or citation.

 How to Avoid Plagiarism